 processes structure is a blueprint describing every available

 process to manipulate XML documents with.
-Every process is associated with one or
+Every process is associated with one

-more pipelines, run using one or more command lines, and each command line may allow
+more pipelines, run using one or more command lines, and each command line may

 for one or more stylesheets.

 An XForms (or HTML5) GUI generated from the process XML blueprint can help a user visualise these choices.
 Figure 12 provides a blueprint example.
 The Delivery process, for example, can use three pipelines but Validation only one.
 The Printed pipeline can only use one command line, but the Web pipeline four.
 Etc.